-- a.
-First-place ties shall be decided in the following manner: - Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - If a playoff is not feasible, the matching of scorecards is recommended.
+- b.
+Form of Play - 1) The form of play shall be stroke play competition. - c.
+Scoring - 1) If a 10th stroke is played without holing the shot, the player shall record a score of 10x and proceed to the next hole. - 2) Scoring (marking of cards)-Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor.
+The Tournament Committee may also appoint a volunteer or caddie to serve as a marker.
+The competitor will be responsible for verifying his/her own score and signing his/her scorecard. - d.
+Ties - 1) First-place ties shall be decided in the following manner: - a) Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - b) If a playoff is not feasible, the matching of scorecards is recommended.
 There are many options for matching cards, which can be found in the USGA and R & A Rules of Golf under Appendix I Part C: Conditions of Competition-How to Decide Ties.
-Please note that the tiebreaking method must be stated in the Conditions of Competition prior to the start of the tournament. - b.
-All other ties shall remain as ties, and all players should be presented with the same award.
+Please note that the tie-breaking method must be stated in the Conditions of Competition prior to the start of the tournament.